This is the featured image of the The Importance of Articulation blog article.

 1

-Automating the ADSR envelope on the Synth
+Automating the ADSR Envelope on the Synth

-Naturally, real instruments don’t make the exact same temporal envelope each time you play a note.
-Moreover, it varies depending on the devices used to make the impulse, and the amount of force applied.
+Naturally, real instruments don't make the same temporal envelope each time you play a note.
+Moreover, it varies depending on the devices used to make the impulse and the amount of force applied.
 With this in mind, I automated several parameters of the ADSR volume envelope on the lead synth.
-I also automated the delay amount and modulated the pan position to make it “move around” a bit.
+I also automated the delay amount and modulated the pan position to make it "move around" a bit.

 2